It Waits: Plot

 In a remote national forest, five archaeology students discover a cave associated with an ancient Native American legend.
 Using explosives to gain entrance, they find prehistoric drawings and bones strewn across the cave floor.
-Suddenly from the shadows, a creature emerges and slaughters the students.
+Suddenly, a creature emerges from the shadows and slaughters them all.

-Two months later, forest ranger Danielle "Danny" St. Claire (Cerina Vincent) is sitting on the floor of an isolated ranger station tower in the same national forest—drunk and crying.
-Remembering the tragic car crash that killed her best friend Julie Cassidy, Danny blames herself for the tragedy because she was driving after a night of heavy drinking.
-Her boss Rick Bailey (Greg Kean) calls to tell her she will be alone at the station for the next few days while her colleagues battle a forest fire.
-He also informs her that cracks have developed in nearby Devil's Gate Dam and instructs her to drain off water to relieve the pressure.
+Two months later, on a ranger station tower in the same forest, ranger Danielle "Danny" St. Claire (Cerina Vincent) gets drunk and cries.
+Danny blames herself for the car crash that killed her best friend Julie.
+Her superior Rick Bailey (Greg Kean) announces that she will stay at the station alone for the next few days.
+He also instructs her to drain off water to relieve the pressure on the Devil's Gate Dam, where cracks have ben spotted.
 That night, awakened by nightmares of the accident, Danny hears sounds coming from outside.
-With rifle in hand, she descends the tower to investigate and discovers claw marks on the tool shed door.
+Descending the tower to investigate, she discovers claw marks on the tool shed door.